t-lochhead/blog/src/pages/2021-03-06---longtail-seo/index.md

 - [dropbox slack integration](https://www.google.com/search?q=dropbox+slack+integration)
 - [is iron man on netflix](https://www.google.com/search?q=is+ironman+on+netflix)

-Here's what happens when you click on the link to Product Hunt.
+Here's what happens when you click on the link to Product Hunt when searching "apps like honey".

 ![Longtail Example](./longtail-example.png "Longtail Example")